 When you are purchasing kerosene, you will want to know what color it should be, and if you are getting genuine kerosene, it should be clear.
 However, some brands add either red or blue coloring to their kerosene so that you might see this as well.
 If you want the highest quality, try to pick an entirely clear option so you can see any contamination that might be inside.

-The more you know the answers to the questions you have, the easier it will be for you to decide which heater will make the best one for you and your home.
+The more you know the answers to the questions you have, the easier it will be to decide which heater will make the best one for you and your home.

 It would help if you chose the right kerosene heater for your home, which means you need to know everything about making the best decision.
 These will be easy to use in your home, and you don’t have to worry about carbon monoxide poisoning with these since they don’t create any.
 They are also easy to use and simple to keep stored away when you aren’t using them, and the kerosene can last for a long time as well if it is stored correctly.